microsoft/graphrag/README.md

 - I have fixed index error after prompt tune
 - I have fixed the strategy not loaded when setting entity extraction using NLTK.
 - I have added advice question api
+- I have added reference link to the entity、report or relationship refered in output, you can access it.
 - Support any desktop application or web application compatible with OpenAI SDK.

 # GraphRAG 定制版